-Everyone wanting to visit Medway’s Household Waste and Recycling Centres (HWRCs) will need to bring ID with them from Monday 3 June.
+Everyone wanting to visit Medway’s Household Waste and Recycling Centres (HWRCs) now need to bring ID with them.

 Earlier this month it was announced that, following KCC’s decision to charge Kent residents to dispose of certain materials at their HWRCs, Medway Council would be making changes to the centres in Capstone, Cuxton and Gillingham to ensure they were only used by Medway residents.

 More about changes to waste and recycling centre access.

 Medway Council has always been committed to ensuring that Medway residents do not have to pay at any of Medway’s 3 HWRCs.

 All residents, wherever they live, will need to bring one form of ID with them if they wish to use the centres.
 Their full postcodes will be recorded to enable us to identify and monitor usage by KCC residents.

 - Council Tax bill from the current Council Tax financial year

 - driving licence (a photocard or paper licence will be accepted)

 - utility bill (gas, electric or water) less than a year old

 - TV licence less than a year old